playcanvas/developer.playcanvas.com/content/user-manual/designer/scene-settings.md

 ### Shadow Distance

 The shadow distance is the maximum distance from the camera beyond which shadows that come from Directional Lights are no longer visible.
 Smaller values produce more detailed shadows.
+The closer the limit the less shadow data has to be mapped to, and represented by, any shadow map; shadow map pixels are mapped spatially and so the less distance the shadow map has to cover, the smaller the pixels and so the more resolution any shadow has.

 ## Physics Settings